ppernot/ECDFT/README.md

-# Q95
+# ECDFT
-Code and data to reproduce the results of the paper __Probabilistic performance estimators for computational chemistry methods: the empirical cumulative distribution function of absolute errors__ by P. Pernot, E. Johnson and A. Savin
+Code and data to reproduce the results of the paper __Probabilistic performance estimators for computational chemistry methods: the empirical cumulative distribution function of absolute errors__ by P. Pernot, E. Johnson and A. Savin (WIP)